• Skip to main content

 Green Bell Peppers: If you love green peppers, go ahead and swap one for one of the other bell peppers.

-Honey: You can use honey instead of date syrup in this recipe if you are not concerned about it being Whole30 friendly.
+Honey: You can use honey instead of date syrup in this recipe.
+That is, if you are not concerned about it being Whole30 friendly.

 Storage Tips

-Teriyaki Pork Stir Fry with Pineapple can be stored in the fridge for 4-5 days when placed in a sealed airtight glass container.
+Teriyaki Pork Stir Fry with Pineapple can be stored in the fridge for 4-5 days.
+Place it in a sealed airtight glass container.

 FAQs About Teriyaki Pork Stir Fry with Pineapple